 Genre: comedy, adventure, drama, road movie

 About: In English the title means “YOLO or ‘You only live once.’
 But if you directly or literally translate the title, it means something like “you will not get this life again.”
-It is the story of three old friends having their own versions of mid-life crises, separately.
+It is the story of three old friends having their own versions of the mid-life crisis, separately.
 Together, they decide (albeit reluctantly) to go on a road trip to Spain.
 On this trip, they must each tackle one of their worst fear through a fun activity.
 The underlaying message of this movie screams, “it’s okay to not conform, and romance doesn’t mean happily-ever-after forever.”
 Life is unpredictable and messy, all you can do is keep learning and move forward.

 9) Chak De!
 India (2007)